docksal/docksal/docs/advanced/stack-config.md

 #### cli

-In the `cli` service there is the `volumes` section.
+In the `cli` service, there is the `volumes` section.
 You should not remove or change these volumes.

 ```yaml
   cli: